omar-cardenas/MonitorScraper/README.md

 This program scapes monitor data from a retail website and finds the best prices for each panel type and resolution.

 ## Features
-- scrapes webpage and store data in a SQLite database
+- scrapes webpage and stores data in a SQLite database.
-- display data with pandas or through a webpage created with Flask
+- categorizes and displays data through a webpage, with direct links to purchase items.
 - script is automated using crontab